ChakradharG/AuViS/README.md

 # Automated-Video-Summarization
-Automated highlight generation for sports videos was developed for the final year project of my Engineering curriculum.
+Automated Video Summarization for sports videos was developed for the final year project of my Engineering curriculum.

 <br>